mlcommons/ck/README.md

 and effectively compact "bit data";
 * use built-in web server to enable interactive graphs and articles.

-Our long term goal is to enable truly open, collaborative, agile and reproducible research, experimentation and knowledge sharing via CK components while making it as simple and powerful as Wikipedia.
+We hope that our approach will enable truly open, collaborative, agile and reproducible research, experimentation and knowledge sharing while keeping it as simple as GitHub and Wikipedia.

 See our recent vision paper at DATE'16, artifact sharing and evaluation initiative for major computer systems'